 Do you have any questions about the study programme?
 Would you like any advice, or are you still unsure?
 Do you have any administrative questions?
 We will be happy to help you.

-The general part will be conducted in German.
+The general part of the information day will be held in German.
 The presentation about the Master’s degree Tourism will be in English.

 Time and place

-Hochschule für Technik und Wirtschaft HTW Chur, Pulvermühlestrasse 57, 7004 Chur
+Hochschule für Technik und Wirtschaft HTW Chur – Standort A, Pulvermühlestrasse 57, 7004 Chur